-There is no typical suicide victim.
+There is no “typical” demographic of person who is at risk for suicide.
 No age group, ethnicity, or background is immune.
 Fortunately, many troubled individuals display behaviors deliberately or inadvertently signal their suicidal intent.
 Recognizing the warning signs and learning what to do next may help save a life.

 THE WARNING SIGNS

 The following behavioral patterns may indicate possible risk for suicide and should be watched closely.
 If they appear numerous or severe, seek professional help at once.
 The National Suicide Prevention Lifeline at 1-800-273-TALK (8255) provides acccess to trained telephone counselors, 24 hours a day, 7 days a week.

 - Talking about suicide, death, and/or no reason to live

 - Preoccupation with death and dying

 - Experience of a recent severe loss (especially a relationship) or the threat of a significant loss

 - Experience or fear of a situation of humiliation of failure